-Indiana horse racing has a proud tradition in the Hoosier State.
+Indiana horse betting has a proud tradition in the Hoosier State.
 More Indiana off-track betting is opening in light of Indiana sports betting becoming legal.
 Plus, online horse racing apps are legal in IN.
-Plus, with the Indiana Derby on July 13th, get your bets in quick!
+Find out how to bet on the stat’s own Indiana Derby and more races online.

 Online Horse Betting in Indiana

 Indiana has what they call “limited mobile” laws for some horse betting types.
 This means Hoosiers must be at an OTB or track to bet on horses with an app.
 So, racebooks like BetAmerica offer their services to Hoosier bettors.
 However, check for participating locations in Indiana to bet on horses with US brands.
 Below, we discuss a bit about each of the big operators.

 That said, Advance Deposit Wagering is allowed via mobile betting.
 So, if this is the type of pari-mutuel bet you want, you’re good.
 Place an ADW bet from anywhere in Indiana on your mobile device.

 The BetAmerica racebook is what modern online horse racing bets should look like.
 With a modern design, the BetAmerica website and app are a great place for both beginner and experienced bettors.
 Place bets on numerous types of horse racing all across the country.